arcus/DART_Community_of_Practice_Wave1/Prompts/Week1/social_warm_up.md

-Introduce yourself in your community’s PeerBoard.
+**Social Warm-Up:** Introduce yourself in your community’s PeerBoard.
 Who are you and why did you sign up for the DART program?